-5.5 Monitoring and reporting on grievances
+5.6 Monitoring and reporting on grievances

-Details of monitoring and reporting are described above.
-Day-to-day implementation of the GRM and reporting to the World Bank will be the responsibility of the HSE Department.
-To ensure management oversight of grievance handling, the Internal Audit Unit will be responsible for monitoring the overall process, including verification that agreed resolutions are actually implemented.
+Day-to-day implementation of the GRM and reporting to the World Bank will be the responsibility of the .
+To ensure management oversight of grievance handling, the NUC will be responsible for monitoring the overall process, including verification that agreed resolutions are actually implemented.

-5.6 Points of contact
+5.7 Points of contact

-Information on the project and future stakeholder engagement programs will available on the project's website and will be posted on information boards.
-In the respective project implementation Units

-The point of contact regarding the stakeholder engagement program are:

-Federal Ministry of Environment
+Information on the project and future stakeholder engagement programs will be available on the project's website and will be posted on information boards in the respective project implementation Units.
+The point of contact regarding the stakeholder engagement program are: Federal Ministry of Environment